ckan/ckan-docker/README.md

 * `Dockerfile.dev`:  this is based on `ckan/ckan-base:<version>-dev` also located located in the DockerHub repository, and extends `ckan/ckan-base:<version>` to include:

   * Any extension cloned on the `src` folder will be installed in the derived CKAN container when booting up Docker Compose (`docker-compose up`).
 This includes installing any requirements listed in a `requirements.txt` (or `pip-requirements.txt`) file and running `python setup.py develop`.
-  * The CKAN image used will development requirements needed to run the tests .
   * CKAN will be started running `ckan -c /srv/app/ckan.ini run`.
   * Make sure to add the local plugins to the `CKAN__PLUGINS` env var in the `.env` file.